Bucky24/DungeonDashers2/docs/object.md

 | -- |
 | collide |

-When an Event is triggered, the context will have the following properties:
+When an Event is triggered, the context will be an ObjectContext

+## ObjectContext

 ### getState